no00ne/CS305-2025Spring-FinalProject/README.md

 * `latency`: display the transmission latency between peers.

-* `capacity`: display the sending capacity of the peers.
+* `capacity`: display the sending capacity of the peer.

-* `redundancy`: display the number of redundant blocks and transactions received.
+* `redundancy`: display the number of redundant messages received.